hwanheelee1993/KPQA/README.md

 # KPQA

-This repository provides an evaluation metric for generative question answering systems based on our paper [KPQA: A Metric for Generative Question Answering Using Keyphrase Weights](https://arxiv.org/abs/2005.00192). <br> Here, we provide the code to train KPQA, pretrained model, human annotated data and the code to compute KPQA-metric.
+This repository provides an evaluation metric for generative question answering systems based on our NAACL 2021 paper [KPQA: A Metric for Generative Question Answering Using Keyphrase Weights](https://www.aclweb.org/anthology/2021.naacl-main.170.pdf). <br> Here, we provide the code to train KPQA, pretrained model, human annotated data and the code to compute KPQA-metric.

 The repository will soon be updated until 6/10 in a more useful form using demo in jupyter notebook.(weights will be uploaded to huggingface models)